He's made of metal, he can't help being a hardass.

 — Warren Zevon

 .
 It is used to dissuade children from smoking, get them to eat a healthy diet of fruits and vegetables while avoiding foods containing fat, cholesterol, sugar, and caffeine, or to convince them not to use drugs.
 Other Aesops may also be delivered through this method.

 as much as possible.
 It's nearly impossible to identify with these characters even if you yourself partake in the undesirable behavior.
 Back in the late 1980s/early 1990s, these juvenile delinquents and gang members might be shown wearing leather jackets, though this stereotype is no longer used since law abiding citizens are now allowed to wear leather jackets as well and it no longer carries the bad boy image that it once did.

 The kids who avoid the undesirable behavior are portrayed as innocent, happy, cool, highly intelligent, full of life, and with a healthy level of self-esteem, always being nice and respectful toward each other and everyone else, and having a really good time playing by the rules.

 " advertising that presumably got the kids to think so in the first place.
 So you've got a fight between the "people who smoke are the epitome of cool" and the "people who smoke are the epitome of lame" sides.
 (Obviously holds true for any negative cause that had a P.R. campaign before the Media Watchdogs

 When your own government is presenting you with this character, it's almost always as a part of a Public Service Announcement

 can't wrap their minds around even this Anvilicious

-Compare with Hitler Ate Sugar.
+Compare with Hitler Ate Sugar

-Contrast The Paragon.
+Contrast The Paragon

 open/close all folders

-Anti-smoking groups love this trope.
+- Anti-smoking groups love this trope.
 In one ad, a teenage girl runs around her neighborhood, licking trash can lids, car tires, and everything else she can find around her, ending with the insinuation that given the chemicals in cigarettes, this is what smokers might as well be doing all the time.
 Then there was another campaign that would take images of teen smokers and digitally morph the images into monsters, including one where a young male smoker turns into a person with a fish head.

-PSAs by anti-marijuana groups love to portray pot smokers as slovenly losers and borderline criminals who only want to sit on the couch all day and can't string together a coherent thought unless it involves sucking on a bong.
+- PSAs by anti-marijuana groups love to portray pot smokers as slovenly losers and borderline criminals who only want to sit on the couch all day and can't string together a coherent thought unless it involves sucking on a bong.
 One has to wonder how effective Scare 'Em Straight tactics are when the movies of Judd Apatow and Cheech And Chong do the same thing.

 - Plus, there's the whole 'not as bad as those guys' attitude.

 - William Hogarth's moralizing topical paintings/engravings, like A Harlot's Progress.
 He sometimes did Goofus-and-Gallant style side-by-side comparisons (amusingly, Marriage a-la-mode, his critique of upper-class people who married for money, was supposed to be one of these, but he gave up on the counterpart depicting the lives of a sensible Happily Married couple because it was too boring).

 - Pretty much any non-Christian in the Chick Tracts.
 They tend to be at best stunningly ignorant ("Who's this 'Jesus' guy?"), and more often hate-crazed and hideous.

 - Chick has even carved out a niche-within-a-niche here: the "repulsive Catholic" (analyzed here, toward the end of the page).

 - This is exemplified by his piece "Somebody Goofed!", which depicts a "debate" between an elderly Christian fundamentalist, and a non-Christian, both fighting for the attention of one of Jack's typical ignorant and gullible non-Christians.
 Various strawmen are thrown, to the point that the non-Christian SHOVES THE OLD MAN DOWN FOR NO REASON.
 In the end, it turns out that the non-Christian was actually a demon in disguise.

 - In an Archie Comics story from The Eighties, Principal Weatherbee announces a ban on smoking in the school.
 The only characters whom this affects are a half-dozen one-shot characters (three boys and three girls), all of whom are outcast losers whom Archie and the gang hold in contempt.
 The three boy smokers are a particularly blatant example, as they're all ugly and faux-punkish in appearance; one of them got "straight 'F's" on his last report card.

 - Greyfriars has this in spades.
 Skinner, Snoop, and Stott happily smoke, gamble, visit pubs, lie, cheat, etc. Oddly enough, they're also poor fighters, terrible at sports, unfetchingly described, and disliked by most of the form.
 To make it even more shameless, while Vernon-Smith was much the same in his early appearances, his redemption came in hand with an increase in wit, strength, and sporting prowess.

 - Plutarch wrote Parallel Lives, a series of biographies about famous ancient leaders arranged in tandem to educate his readers about morality.
 When he wrote about Demetrius and Mark Antony, he explained: "I think, we also shall be more eager to observe and imitate the better lives if we are not left without narratives of the blameworthy and the bad."

 - One Geronimo Stilton book has two treasure hunters who are introduced singing a song about how horrible they are, "We lie, we cheat, we steal, and we don't do what we're told!", and then, just in case you didn't get that they're bad guys, they talk about how quickly they'd kill anybody who was overhearing them sing this.

 Live Action TV